pbinkley/rcb-manual/sections/08-a-study-of-paper-permanence.md

 the more can we judge of its general quality and usability for the purposes we have in mind.

-Although it is admitted that there&nbsp;{%- include columnbreak.html canvas=227 col=2 -%}&nbsp;is no general agreement on the specifications necessary for a permanent paper made from fibers other than the highest grade of rags, the dealers and even the buying public in general have been slow to realize the need for and the significance of a permanent book paper.
+Although it is admitted that there {% include columnbreak.html canvas=227 col=2 %} is no general agreement on the specifications necessary for a permanent paper made from fibers other than the highest grade of rags, the dealers and even the buying public in general have been slow to realize the need for and the significance of a permanent book paper.
 When the buyers specify